jiutongzhao/Time-Series-Data-Analysis/docs/chap1.md

 </p>
 Such a phenomenon is essentially unrelated to the Fourier transform as its frequency range ends up to $f_s/2$ and can be directly observed by naked eye.
 In real life, aliasing can be visualized by recording the running car wheel (or helicopter propeller) and television (or computer screen) with your smart phone.

-A sampling frequency that larger than two times of the wave frequency can not guarantee fully capturing the waveform.
+<u>**A sampling frequency of two times of the wave frequency can not guarantee fully capturing the waveform.**</u> This fact is even true for pure sine waves.